AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * ASSETS - 37750: [Priority 4] [GraphQL] Support for DM scene7 URLs: image smart crops.
 * CQ - 4354583: [AEMaaCS] Send translation process events via Adobe Pipeline.
 * CQ - 4357642: Update MSFT credentials in OOTB Connector.
-* CQ - 4358217: Deserialise request body from request entity.
+* CQ - 4358217: Deserialize request body from request entity.
 * CQ - 4358342: Register RequestProcessors on only one HTTP method.
 * FORMS - 10781: Enhance rule editor to create rules for next/prev item in a panel.
 * FORMS - 14595: [Browserless Feature] Values are missing in the DoR when prefilled data is used to compute the DoR for Browserless rendering.